Anthony Crossley: Death

 On 15 August 1939, Crossley was one of four passengers on-board Lockheed Model 10 Electra, G-AESY.
-The aircraft was operated by British Airways Ltd and flying from Hendon Aerodrome to Copenhagen Airport.
+The aircraft was operated by British Airways Ltd and flying from Heston Aerodrome to Hamburg, where a German passenger boarded it.
+It then flew to Copenhagen Airport, but never reached its destination.

 At around 13.20, the aircraft was around 80 km from its destination.
 The pilot radioed a report of a fire on board and soon after made an emergency water-landing in the Storstrømmen, not far from the Storstrøm Bridge.
 The aircraft quickly sank.
-The co-pilot was the only one of the six on board who managed to escape and was rescued by a bridge worker.
+The pilot was the only one of the six on board who managed to escape and was rescued by a bridge worker.

 The next day, the aircraft was raised and it was established that all the victims had likely succumbed to smoke inhalation; two had died because of the fire, three had drowned after the aircraft ditched.
 The fire was later attributed to leaking fuel caused by the fuel tanks being over-filled; the cause of ignition was not established.

 As a Member of Parliament, Crossley's death resulted in the 1939 Stretford by-election, which was won by Conservative Ralph Etherton.